hmchen47/DataScience/Stats/ProbStatsPython/01-Intro.md

       + not well defined
       + question: what to do w/ a state of uncertainty
       + how to make conclusions w/ some evidence
-      + how to weight different evidences that might be contradictory
+      + how to weight different evidence probably contradict
     + applied fields: law, medicine, science, technology, and public policies
-  + starting w/ the discussions mainly btw Pascal and Fermat around 1650~1660 (blue line)
+  + the modern mathematical probability and statistics: starting w/ the discussions mainly btw Pascal and Fermat around 1650~1660 (blue line)
-  + the modern mathematical probability and statistics starting to be developed
   + frequentist approach
     + mechanism such as rolling dice
     + Andre Kolmogorov: the axiom of probability